 You will find below some useful tips to help with the process of identifying and planning the training you might need.

-These are some statutory requirements that you might need to consider (along with links to MVA’s training pages that provide further details about
+These are also some statutory requirements that you might need to consider:

-Once you’ve completed your skills audit, you will need to identify any further training you might need to undertake – this might include topics such as managing volunteers, trust and bid writing skills or outcome reporting skills.
-You can source training from a variety of providers – MVA also delivers a range of training (from which the income generated is used to continue supporting the VCS in Medway) which can be viewed by clicking here.
+Once you've completed your skills audit, you will need to identify any further training you might need to undertake, this might include topics such as managing volunteers, trust and bid writing skills or outcome reporting skills.
+You can source training from a variety of providers - MVA also delivers a range of training (from which the income generated is used to continue supporting the VCS in Medway) which can be viewed by clicking here.
 MVA also offer some FREE training to help smaller and start-up charities get started, and you can view these by clicking here.

 Think about how you could connect with others and secure any additional support you might need.
 To help you do this, take a look at MVA's website where you will find further information about: